Sexual Orientation OCD: When Your Brain Will Not Stop Asking If You Are Lying To Yourself

 Here is why:

 Groinal response.
 This is the phenomenological feature of SO-OCD that deserves careful attention.
-The groinal response is a documented anxiety phenomenon: under intense attention to the genital region or to the question of attraction, the body produces sensations — tingling, pressure, warmth, fleeting arousal-like signals — that are anxiety responses, not arousal responses.
-The research on this in the OCD literature is robust and has been clear for years.
+The groinal response is a documented anxiety phenomenon: under intense attention to the genital region or to the question of attraction, the body produces sensations, tingling, pressure, warmth, fleeting arousal-like signals that are anxiety responses, not arousal responses.
+The research on this in the OCD literature has been robust and clear for years.

 In SO-OCD specifically, the groinal response is often the cornerstone “evidence” the disorder uses to generate certainty.
 The client sees a person of the orientation they fear they “really” are.
 They check their body.
 They feel something.
 The brain interprets the something as arousal.
 The interpretation feels like proof.
 The proof drives more checking.
 More checking produces more sensation.
 The loop closes.